Jason Seife

-Jason Seife (born 1989) is an American visual artist and musician, from South Florida.
-He works in painting, drawing, sculpture, installations and site-specific projects, digital animations, and generative art.
-In his paintings and objects, Seife's work investigate Middle Eastern heritage and culture through a contemporary approach, and investigates Persian carpet designs.
+Jason Seife (born 1989) is an American visual artist and musician from South Florida.
+He works across painting, drawing, sculpture, installation, site-specific projects, digital animation and generative art.
+In his paintings and objects, Seife's work explores Middle Eastern heritage and culture through a contemporary lens, and investigates the designs of Persian carpets.

 Background and career

-Jason Seife was born in 1989 in Miami, Florida.
-He was born in Miami, Florida to a Cuban mother and a Syrian father.
+Jason Seife was born in 1989 in Miami, Florida, to a Cuban mother and a Syrian father.

-To expand his study and research of traditional textiles, he also made trips to Morocco, Turkey, Iran and Syria to meet with carpet-weavers and local artists.
+To deepen his study and research of traditional textiles, he also travelled to Morocco, Turkey, Iran and Syria to meet carpet weavers and local artists.

 Artistic process

-Seife, who has worked as a graphic designer, began producing paintings from the age of 7.
-Regarding Seife's artistic process, his starting point is to create the paintings, often acrylic on canvas and sometimes acrylic on concrete, by digitally designing elements and combining colors that can translate into compositions.
-The artist goes on to hand-draw and paint on the canvas.
-His paints can take weeks or months to be finalized.
+Seife, who has worked as a graphic designer, began painting at the age of seven.
+His artistic process typically commences with the digital design of elements and the combination of colours that can then be translated into compositions, which he subsequently draws and paints by hand onto canvas, often using acrylic on canvas and occasionally acrylic on concrete.
+A single painting may take weeks or months to complete.

 Digital artworks

-In 2021, Seife developed, alongside Andrew Cassetti, an algorithmic code that turned eleven hand-drawn artworks into endlessly iterations of designs.
-Seife's algorithmic model is set to juxtapose and reflect the units within the patterns in order to create new versions of his designs.
+In 2021, Seife developed, alongside Andrew Cassetti, an algorithmic code that transformed eleven hand-drawn artworks into endlessly iterative designs.
+Seife's algorithmic model is configured to juxtapose and reflect the units within the patterns, thereby creating new versions of his designs.

 Music industry

-In his early twenties, Seife performed and toured with bands before returning to the visual arts: "After playing with bands for so long, I realized how much I miss drawing."
-Said the artist to Harper's Bazaar magazine, in 2020.
-Prior to pursue his artistic career, the artist collaborated with well-established artists in the music industry such as Nicki Minaj, Pharrell Williams, and Big Sean.
+In his early twenties, Seife performed and toured with bands before returning to the visual arts.
+"After playing with bands for so long, I realized how much I miss drawing," the artist told Harper's Bazaar magazine in 2020.
+Prior to pursuing his artistic career, he collaborated with well-established figures in the music industry, including Nicki Minaj, Pharrell Williams and Big Sean.

 Critical reception

-In the aftermath of Seife's solo show in London, Mark Westall, founding editor of FAD Magazine commented on his work"This physical-digital-physical process not only allows Seife to create a more powerful visual experience, it also stresses the notion that craftsmanship remains at the center of the artistic process."
+Following Seife's solo show in London, Mark Westall, founding editor of FAD Magazine, commented on his work:"This physical-digital-physical process not only allows Seife to create a more powerful visual experience, it also stresses the notion that craftsmanship remains at the centre of the artistic process."

 Solo exhibitions

-Jason Seife have had solo exhibitions in artistic venues in the United States, Middle East, and Europe.
+Jason Seife has held solo exhibitions at venues in the United States, the Middle East and Europe.